 Coffee Grind Rules Of Thumb

 Small grinds are “fine” and large grinds are “coarse”.
-Most people describe grind sizes using texture and common kitchen ingredients.
-A common description goes like “the coffee grind was coarse – it felt chunky, somewhere between sea salt and rough sand”.
-This doesn’t help if you don’t use sea salt or haven’t visited a beach lately.
-I’ve included whole coffee beans in each image next to the coffee grounds as a frame of reference (something everyone has on hand before grinding coffee).
+We typically describe sizes with common kitchen ingredients, like salt or sugar, although this doesn’t help if you don’t cook.
+So, I’ve included whole coffee beans in each image as a frame of reference.

 The Seven Major Types of Coffee Grinds